-Babies.
 They are the cutest!
 With their little toes, chubby cheeks, perfect hands, and soft skin – it’s enough to make any mom or dad swoon.
 I think the reason we like babies so much is because they are so full of potential.
 Watching life unfold before the eyes of a child is a reminder of discovery and seeing amazement in the everyday.
-Let’s consider influences of baby microbiomes.
+Let’s consider influencers of baby microbiomes beginning in pregnancy.

 Part of the reason why it’s important to see diversity as well as high numbers of good guys is because of the beneficial byproducts they kick off while digesting dietary insoluble fiber.
 Short chain fatty acids (SCFA) such as acetate, propionate, and butyrate are used by the intestinal epithelial cells (these are the important cells that act as a barrier between your insides and the outside world) as a source of energy for this tissue.
 SCFA production by the gut bacteria is associated with a healthy body mass index and leanness.3 So these are the good guy byproducts we like to see from our bacteria, pregnant or not.
 Having good numbers is important for mom and baby.

 Baby’s first microbiome influencer is always mom’s microbiome.

 Research continues to find more about the importance of mom having a healthy microbiome as it has a direct correlation to the diversity in baby’s gut.
 1,2,4 This is great news!
 There are many good ways to influence baby’s microbiome before he or she even arrives in the world.
 Nearly all moms can strive to have high diversity and a good population of beneficial bacteria to share with baby, regardless of delivery method.

 If you are pregnant or thinking about becoming pregnant, check with your healthcare practitioner or doula to see if Flourish or Flourish Junior is a good fit for you.
 It’s like getting double the benefit – one supplement that helps you and baby!